chloeanz04/EFFECTS-OF-COVID-19-PANDEMIC-ON-A-NEW-CHANNEL-S-INTERACTION/README.md

 The project consists of three main notebooks, each representing a stage in the data pipeline:

 ### 1. `crawl_data.ipynb` — Data Collection
-**Objective:** Automatically collect data from the target platform (e.g., YouTube, Facebook, TikTok).
+**Objective:** Automatically collect data from Bao Thanh Nien channel on Youtube.

 **Main tasks:**
 - Used Selenium for web scraping.